Supergroups, q-series and 3-manifolds: The case of

 \subsection{Lens spaces}

 The computation above for $S^3$ can be easily generalized to the case $M^3=L(p,1)$ ($p>0$), using either of the plumbings shown in Figure \ref{fig:lens-plumbing}.
-We have $H_1(L(p,1),\Z)\cong \Z_p$, and there are $p^2$ homological blocks labelled by pairs $(b,c)\in \Z_p$ then (\ref{Zhat-sphere}) generalizes to the following
+In this case $H_1(L(p,1),\Z)\cong \Z_p$ and there are $p^2$ homological blocks labelled by pairs $(b,c)\in \Z_p$, then (\ref{Zhat-sphere}) generalizes to the following

 where $d(m;p,b,c)$ is the number of positive integer pairs $(r,s)$ satisfying

 and $\mathrm{const}_{b,c}\in \Q$ denotes the constant term: